SJTU-ViSYS/M2DGR-plus/README.md

 ## NOTICE
-### 1. At present all the data are kept private.
+### At present all the data are kept private.
 The full dataset with GT trajectories and calibration results will be made public upon paper acceptance.
-### 2. We'd consider your suggestions and provide data support for SLAM reseachers as we can to facilitate SLAM progress.

 ## 1.LICENSE